-Available widths are 3 cms and 5 cms with 140 cms upwards for the length.
+Available widths are 4cm and 5 cms with 130 cms upwards to 3 metres in length.
 Other sizes to order.

-They are rolled on a wooden clothes peg to prevent creases.
-Silk care instructions come with the ribbons.
+They are rolled on a wooden clothes peg or on a card with silk care instructions.

-The botanical hand torn silk ribbons can be made to order with your dimensions and can be pre ordered for next year for florists and bridal.
+The hand torn silk ribbons can be made to order with your dimensions and can be pre ordered for 2023/24 for florists and bridal.

 We do try to upload the images as close to the real colours, but these may vary across devices.